-Japan's total carbon dioxide emissions in FY2020 (1,044 million tons), emissions from the transport sector accounted for 17.7% (185 million tons).
-Emissions from all vehicles together accounted for 87.6% of the transport sector emissions (15.5% of Japan's total emissions), emissions from all passenger vehicles accounted for 48.4% of the transport sector emissions (8.6% of Japan's total emissions), and emissions from trucks accounted for 39.2% of the transport sector emissions (8.6% of Japan's total emissions).
+Japan's total carbon dioxide emissions in FY2021 (1,064 million tons), emissions from the transport sector accounted for 17.4% (185 million tons).
+Emissions from all vehicles together accounted for 86.8% of the transport sector emissions (15.1% of Japan's total emissions), emissions from all passenger vehicles accounted for 47.0% of the transport sector emissions (8.2% of Japan's total emissions), and emissions from trucks accounted for 39.8% of the transport sector emissions (6.9% of Japan's total emissions).

-- \ Due to rounding, total values may not match. - Emissions from power generation by power providers and emissions from heat generation by heat providers are allocated to their respective final demand sectors in proportion to energy consumption amounts.
-Created by the MLIT Policy Bureau Environmental Policy Division based on the Greenhouse Gas Inventory Office of Japan's - Created by the MLIT Policy Bureau Environmental Policy Division based on the Greenhouse Gas Inventory Office of Japan's "Greenhouse Gas Emissions Data of Japan (FY1990 to 2020)" Motorcycles were included in "Business and other sectors" until FY2015 data, but were calculated as an independent item in - the transport sector from FY2016 data.
+- \ Due to rounding, total values may not match. - \ Emissions from power generation by power providers and emissions from heat generation by heat providers are allocated to their \ - Enlissibilits from power generation by power providers and emissions from note generation by neutroprovider of a disease to the respective final demand sectors in proportion to energy consumption amounts.
+Created by the MLIT Policy Bureau Environmental Policy Division based on the Greenhouse Gas Inventory Office of Japan's "Greenhouse Gas Emissions Data of Japan (FY1990 to 2021)" Motorcycles were included in "Business and other sectors" until FY2015 data, but were calculated as an independent item in - the transport sector from FY2016 data.